jmuzsik/blog/content/it/aws-lessons.md

 ##### if using Docker

-2. Create base container with libraries and dependenices and store it in your container hub
+2. Create base container with libraries and dependencies and store it in your container hub
 3. Create an as-light-as-possible `Dockerfile`
 4. Copy code on build into Docker Container
 5. Deploy container to base AMI